 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Montgomery County has a 30.6% dismissal rate for Grand Larceny cases.
-Outcomes can vary significantly across Virginia courts.
-View our Grand Larceny overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Montgomery County has a 25.0% dismissal rate for Grand Larceny cases.
+Outcomes vary significantly across Virginia courts.
+View the Grand Larceny overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.